Tribhuvandas Kalyandas Gajjar

 Tribhuvandas Kalyandas Gajjar, also known as T. K. Gajjar, (1863–1920) was an industrial chemist, educator and industrialist from India.
 He was a pioneer and proponent of modern industrial chemical industry in western region of British India.
 He introduced German synthetic dyes to the Indian textile industry, initiated large-scale alcohol production, and advanced technical education.
 He taught at Kala Bhavan in Baroda (now Vadodara in Gujarat) and later at Wilson College, Bombay (now Mumbai).
 He was a founder of chemistry laboratories and co-founder of Alembic Chemical Works.

 Early life and education

-Tribhuvandas Gajjar was born in 3 August 1863 in Surat (now in Gujarat) into the Vaishya Suthar caste, traditionally associated with carpentry.
+Tribhuvandas Gajjar was born on 3 August 1863 in Surat (now in Gujarat) into the Vaishya Suthar caste, traditionally associated with carpentry.
 His father, Kalyandas, (1829–1915) was a prominent civil engineer and businessman, owning timber shops in Surat and Ahmedabad.
 His father had written books on traditional architecture.
 Fulkorben was his mother.
-Gajjar displayed early mechanical aptitude, experimenting with broken laboratory equipment and mastering carpentry skills in his father’s workshop. he had interest in several subjects including science and maths.
+Gajjar displayed early mechanical aptitude, experimenting with broken laboratory equipment and mastering carpentry skills in his father's workshop. he had interest in several subjects including science and maths.

-After excelling in his matriculation in 1879, Gajjar joined Elphinstone College, Bombay, earning a B. Sc. in chemistry in 1882, standing first in his class.
+After excelling in his matriculation in 1879, Gajjar joined Elphinstone College, Bombay, earning a B.Sc. in chemistry in 1882, standing first in his class.
 In 1884, he completed an MA in chemistry.
 He had briefly studied medicine at Grant Medical College as well as law with his friend.
 He lived in Karachi for some time.